 Symptoms of Sensory Processing Issues

 Hypersensitive individuals may seek out intense sensory input or exhibit diminished responses to pain or temperature changes.
-In autistic individuals, sensory processing issues may intersect with core features of autism, including repetitive behaviors, restricted interests, and difficulties with transitions.
+In autistic individuals, sensory processing issues may intersect with core features of autism, including repetitive behaviours, restricted interests, and difficulties with transitions.

 Prevention and Management of Sensory Processing Issues